Hot Tub Therapy: Hydrotherapy

 Hot tub therapy is the method of warm water immersion and advanced jet systems to help relieve stress, relax sore, stiff muscles, and ease tension while rejuvenating the mind and body.
 The buoyancy of the water helps to reduce the weight of the body by up to 90%.
-This in turn takes pressure off of joints, as well as helps to reduce inflammation.
+This in turn takes the pressure off of joints, as well as helps to reduce inflammation.

 Hot Tub Therapy Comes With So Many Benefits…

-Many modern day hot tubs are equipped with high-quality jet systems with measured pressure capabilities.
+Many modern-day hot tubs are equipped with high-quality jet systems with measured pressure capabilities.
 These fully customizable spa settings allow you to target the areas on your body that need it most.
 Hot tub therapy has been known to help conditions such as:

 *Always make sure to speak with your physician regarding any health concerns or symptoms prior to starting any new program or health decision.

-- Type 2 Diabetes – Hydrotherapy helps to increase circulation and dilate blood vessels while reducing blood sugar.
+- Type 2 Diabetes – Hydrotherapy helps to increase circulation and dilate blood vessels while reducing blood sugar

 - Arthritis – Warm water immersion and the gentle pressure of the hot tub jets help to ease muscle stiffness and pain associated with arthritis.

 - Back Pain – Hydrotherapy is said to provide one of the best forms of relief for back pain by decreasing pain sensory signals that are sent to the brain.
 It also helps to ease tension in tight muscles, making stretching and movement easier.

 - Fibromyalgia – Recent studies have shown that the warm water in hot tubs along with the measured pressure of the jets, help to ease pain and other symptoms brought on by fibromyalgia.